awyrst/log_reg_scratch/README.md

 We only experimented with a learning rate decay that consisted of dividing the initial learning rate by k+1, where k is the iteration of gradient descent.

+When it came to removing features, we would fit the model, take the absolute value of the parameters/weights, take the mean of those absolute values, and then divide every absolute weight value by that mean.
+If the resulting value was less then a certain threshold percentage of that mean, then we would remove them.
+This is how we were evaluating whether a feature was useful or not.
+The two thresholds we used were 30% and 120%.

 models.py:

 All the code with special functions and classes is in this file.
 The "model" class has a field for every key